egx-org/experimental-teaching-and-technology/README.md

 ## Resources

 * [Successfully Learning to Code](Successfully Learning to Code.md): A list of observations about things that enable or inhibit learning of computer science for people with no prior exposure, applicable to all ages.
+* [Tech Education Reform](Tech Education Reform.md): Thoughts about the structural deficiencies in our current educational system and how the mismatch with the needs of technology and knowledge sector jobs makes school more of a liability than an asset in the real world.